LincaMarius/ISAP-1_Instruction_Set/README.md

 But from the circuit diagram you can see that gate C34 in the instruction decoder is active when we have the binary code 1111 corresponding to the HLT instruction.
 So, the control signal HLT is not influenced by the state of the T steps.

 This fact can be presented graphically as in figure 8 where we see that for any step T4 – T6 the control signal is high.

+Because the HALT instruction blocks the clock signal and the computer can no longer function, exiting this state can only be done by resetting the computer.

 *If we implement the Control Block using Combinational Logic we will use these equations.*